 - Professional programs

-The Inpatient Treatment Program is generally appropriate for patients requiring more intensive therapy.
+The Inpatient Detoxification Program is generally appropriate for patients requiring more intensive care.
 The majority of patients seen at the ADRC receive treatment on an outpatient basis.
 The average inpatient length of stay for detoxification is 3.8 days.
 Ambulatory detoxification is offered to patients requiring medical supervision during withdrawal, but who do not need inpatient care.
 Ambulatory detox is usually offered in conjunction with day-time treatment.

 Day Treatment Program

 Patients who do not require the close medical and nursing attention of the Inpatient Treatment Program can enter the Day.
 Treatment Program.

 - Intense relapse prevention and recovery skills training